 What’s an Instagram Reel?

-Instagram Reels are 15-to-60 seconds clips (usually set to music) that can be shared as Stories, posts, and even featured on a dedicated Reels tab on your profile.
+Instagram Reels are video clips (typically 15 – 90 seconds, but can go up to 15 minutes) that can be shared as Stories, posts, and even featured on a dedicated Reels tab on your profile.

 You can find Instagram Reels by clicking the play-like button that’s dead center on your navigation bar.
 This page is a feed for all things Reels, though you’ll also find posted Reels on your home tab and the Explore page.